There are currently no products in the cart.

 Other Potential Collagen Benefits

-There are also some other benefits associated with collagen supplementation, however, because they haven’t been investigated to the same degree, it’s difficult to draw definitive conclusions from the research that’s out there.
+There are also some additional benefits associated with collagen supplementation, however, because they haven’t been investigated to the same degree, it’s difficult to draw definitive conclusions from the research that’s out there.

 In many cases, that means researchers have seen significant effects on animals but have yet to fully explore the effects on human subjects in clinical trials.
-Some human-based studies may have also been published but they generally have inherent limitations like being open-label studies or having no control group.
+Some human-based studies may have also been published but they’ve generally had inherent limitations like being open-label studies or having no control group.

 Again, this doesn’t mean that taking collagen is dangerous — it’s generally recognized as safe by the FDA — but what it does mean, is that we can’t say for sure that the same effects seen in rats or in experimental human studies can be observed in the average person.